AnastasiaKarpenko/MyProjectsApp/README.md

 # MyProjectsApp
-An app that manages the list of personal user's projects.
+An app that manages the list of my personal projects.
+In progress.
-I made the app to learn about:
+I am working on this app to learn about:
 - MVP,
 - MVVM,
 - and clean architecture,